Chudbrochil/Personal-Repo/README.md

 CS529 - Robotics and Autonomous Systems Seminar

-CS224U - Natural Language Understanding
+CS224U - Natural Language Understanding (Python)

-CS231N - Convolutional Neural Networks for Visual Recognition
+CS231N - Convolutional Neural Networks for Visual Recognition (Python)

 ## UNM ##
 This directory corresponds to the classes I took at University of New Mexico where I am still attending.
 I started UNM in Fall of 2016 major'ing in Computer Science.
 I then found myself drawn towards Mathematics and decided to double major in Math as of Fall 2017.
 I am planned to graduate UNM with a Bachelor's of Science in Computer Science and Bachelor's of Science in Applied Mathematics in Spring 2019.
 As of Fall 2017 I have been accepted into the "Shared Credit Program" that allows me to take Graduate level electives while continuing my undergraduate degree.
 I will be taking my first graduate courses this Spring 2018.
 I plan to complete my MS in Spring 2020.
 My current GPA is 4.10.